-Prerequisites: MTH1320/1322 and two semesters high school physics or PHY1109, or permission of instructor
+Prerequisites: MTH1320 and MTH1322 and two semesters high school physics or PHY1109, or permission of instructor

-Three hours lecture, three hours laboratory.
+Three hours lecture.
 This is a calculus-based course in general physics, the first part of a two-course sequence.
 Topics include mechanics, properties of matter, heat and thermodynamics, and simple harmonic motion including sound.
 Laboratory emphasizes error calculations for objective evaluation of data.
 Standard equipment and air tracks are used extensively.